+- What error messages do you see (within your notebook and, more importantly, in the Notebook server's command window)?

-Don't forget to provide details.
-What error messages do you see?
-What platform are you on?
-How did you install Jupyter?
-What have you tried already?
-The jupyter troubleshoot command collects a lot of information about your installation, which can be useful.
+- What platform are you on?

+- How did you install Jupyter?

+- What have you tried already?

+The jupyter troubleshoot command collects a lot of information about your installation, which can also be useful.